armaxri/vscode-action-group-executer/README.md

 * Added send some input to the process behind the selected document.
 * Added debugging of processes by converting processes to debug sessions using templates.
 * Error handling for processes was added.
+* Kill all processes when the window is closed.

 ### 0.0.8